Kantian Consequentialism, Oxford University Press, 1996 available on Oxford Scholarship On-Line, 2003

 Click on titles for a PDF of a document.

 On KANTIAN ETHICS and CONSEQUENTIALISM

-“Consequentialism” for Wiley-Blackwell’s International Encyclopedia of Ethics, forthcoming 2013.
+“Consequentialism” Wiley-Blackwell’s International Encyclopedia of Ethics, January 2013.

 “Korsgaard’s Rejection of Consequentialism” (with reply from Korsgaard) in Metaphilosophy 42.4, July 2011.

 Review of Goodness and Justice: A Consequentialist Moral Theory, by Joseph Mendola, (Cambridge: Cambridge University Press, 2006); in Utilitas vol. 21.4, December 2009.